rust-lang/rust/src/doc/rustc-dev-guide/src/tests/compiletest.md

 For example, `// aux-crate:foo=bar.rs` will compile `auxiliary/bar.rs` and
 make it available under then name `foo` within the test.
 This is similar to how Cargo does dependency renaming.

+`aux-bin` is similar to `aux-build` but will build a binary instead of a library.
+The binary will be available in `auxiliary/bin` relative to the working directory of the test.

 ### Auxiliary proc-macro